jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![App Service Select Existing App Service dialog is displayed.
 The Sign In link is highlighted](media/2019-04-19-14-07-19.png "Azure Sign In")

-4. If prompted, log on with your Azure MSDN credentials.
+4. If prompted, log on with your Azure Subscription credentials.

     >**Note:** If you Sign In and nothing happens, shut down Visual Studio reopen to the solution.
 Repeat the publishing steps.